88/mojang-api-docs/src/msa-migration/migration-token.md

 **500: Internal Server Error**

-You are trying to use this endpoint with an unmigrated account.
+In testing as of June 20, 2021, I have not observed this to occur with unmigrated / legacy accounts as previously noted here.

 ```json
 {